THE KILLING - PART ONE

 In the book Val is described as wearing a Chinese silk robe.
 It seems to me that this may have given some direction as to the decoration for George and Sherry's apartment with the 1950s kitsch "orientalism" theme.

-60 MS of a bed, buzzer sounding, a man's arms hurriedly straightening it not very much.
+60 MS of a bed, buzzer sounding, a man's hands hurriedly straighten the bed a little before answering the buzzer.
 (15:41)

 The man opens the door and Sherry enters.

 SHERRY (entering) Hello.

 VAL: How'd you get away from George tonight?

 SHERRY: He had to go somewhere.

 VAL: That's a break.
 I'm glad you called me.